 9) There are Many Treatment Options

 There are many approaches Lipedema patients can take to manage their symptoms, including, but not limited to, compression therapy, manual lymphatic drainage, exercise, nutrition, medications/supplements, skin care, stress management, instrument/tool/device-assisted therapies and mental health support.
 In some cases, surgery might be recommended by a provider.
 Patients typically need a multidisciplinary team to address their condition and its associated comorbidities, and many find significant relief and improved quality of life through this comprehensive care.
 Many patients find that engaging in some form of treatment on a daily basis is a crucial factor in a successful treatment regimen.
+Visit our treating Lipedema page for more insight into various approaches to treatment.

 10) More Research Is Crucial for Better Understanding